UPS RFID Rollout: What It Means for Package Tracking

 ---

-*Robert Parr is Chief of Staff at Thrive 3PL, a Houston-based fulfillment partner for e-commerce brands.
+*Robert Parr is Co-founder and CEO of Thrive 3PL, a Houston-based fulfillment partner for multi-channel e-commerce brands.
 Thrive ships across all major carriers and integrates with 50+ e-commerce platforms.*

 ---